galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 ### Input layer

-The input layer is the input to the CNN.
+The input layer represents the input to the CNN.
 An example input, could be a 28 pixel by 28 pixel grayscale image.
 Unlike FNN, we do not
 "flatten" the input to a 1D vector, and the input is presented to the network in 2D as a 28 x 28 matrix.
 This makes capturing spatial relationships easier.